Twickel Castle: Possessions

 Various farms fall under Twickel, which can be recognized by the white shutters with black edges.
 The farm property is managed by a steward and the lease is used for the management of the estate.
 Some of the products produced on their own estates are sold in the estate shop.

 Twickel Foundation

 The Twickel Foundation was established in 1953 with the aim of preserving Twickel as a nature reserve and cultural monument for hikers, nature lovers and art lovers and thus perpetuating its historical significance.
 Baroness Van Heeckeren van Wassenaer contributed the core assets of her properties to the foundation.
 This included the Twickel castle with accompanying forests and farms and the inventory.
 The house archives also became the property of the foundation.
 The remaining lands remained the private property of the baroness.

 After her death in 1975, all her private estates were transferred by bequest to the Twickel Foundation.

-Since 2013, part of the house has been occupied by Roderik zu Castell-Rüdenhausen and his family.
+Since 2013, part of the house has been occupied by Count Roderik zu Castell-Rüdenhausen and his family.